 To handle larger nuts, another type of flat wrench with a squat, U-shaped head is pivoted.
 This latter also used to dislike clogs in cutter variants, exactly like the Allen variants.

 A tension wrench is the “key” element in the lock and can be available in a broad range of designs.
 They can be hard or soft and are used to apply tension, while the pick does its job.

 If you have ever seen someone lift a lock in a movie or video game and wonder why they only move one of the two tools, the stable is a tension wrench.

 The spoke wrench is small in size, they are designed to maintain spokes on the wire wheels.
-One end is consists of a slot that fits around the spoke, during the other end has a drive head that fits around the nipple nut.
+One end consists of a slot that fits around the spoke, while the other end has a drive head that fits around the nipple nut.

 This type of wrench can be rotated in a full cycle without removing it due to its size and shape.
 The place to find this tool is a bike repair shop.
 Some changes resemble a small open wrench, while some look more like curved, flat metal.

 #21 Spanner Wrench